wncc/SoC-Portal/README.md

 #### This repository is a part of HelloFOSS '23

 An on-going project of the Web and Coding Club.
+Built using Django REST Framework and React.

 # Usage